-The purpose of this advisory opinion is to provide a comprehensive discussion of the application of the sales and use tax to the wide variety of communication services available to individual consumers and to businesses.
+The purpose of this advisory opinion is to update a comprehensive discussion that was originally provided in SC Revenue Ruling #04-15 concerning the application of the sales and use tax to the wide variety of communication services available to individual consumers and to businesses.
 The opinion will "summarize" longstanding Department opinion concerning the taxability of various communication services and will attempt to list as many communication services as possible that the Department has held in the past as subject to the tax, whether through formal advisory opinions, audits or informal advice provided to taxpayers.

 Communication technology is expanding every day.
 As such, new and emerging technologies will make available to consumers many new communication services in the future.
-The Department will review such communication services on a case-by-case basis, whether through formal advisory opinions, audit or informal advice provided to taxpayers requesting such advice.
+The Department will review such communication services on a case-by-case basis.

 Note: Charges for the ways or means for the transmission of the voice or messages are subject to the sales and use tax under Code Sections 12-36-910(B)(3) and 12-36-1310(B)(3).)
 Charges by an Internet Service Provider ("ISP") that allow a customer to access the Internet ("Internet Access") are charges for the ways and means for the transmission of the voice or messages.
-However, as discussed below, the Department has not imposed the sales and use tax on Internet Access.
+However, as discussed below, the Department has not enforced the assessment and collection of the sales and use tax on Internet Access.

 In 1998 Congress established a tax moratorium in the Internet Tax Freedom Act The moratorium was later extended in the Internet Nondiscrimination Act.
 The moratorium prohibited the taxation of Internet Access, unless the tax was generally imposed and actually enforced prior to October 1, 1998.
 Although a few taxpayers were paying sales and use tax on Internet Access, the Department reviewed its enforcement of the tax with respect to Internet Access and determined in 1998 that it had not issued an advisory opinion specifically stating that charges for Internet Access were taxable, and did not have an audit policy to enforce the assessment and collection of the tax on Internet Access.
-Therefore, the Department determined that the imposition of the sales and use tax was not grandfathered under the Congressional moratorium and therefore it could not tax Internet Access.
-Since charges to access or use an individual database, such as website, did not come within the moratorium and were subject to the tax.
-In addition, charges to access or use an individual database, such as website, were previously held subject to the tax in SC Revenue Ruling #89-14 as a "database access transmission."
-Even though the moratorium has expired, Congress is working on legislation to extend, or make permanent, the moratorium on the taxation of Internet Access.
+Therefore, the Department determined that the collection of the sales and use tax was not grandfathered under the Congressional moratorium and therefore it could not tax Internet Access.
+Since charges to access or use an individual database, such as a website, did not constitute an access to the Internet, these charges did not come within the moratorium and were subject to the tax.
+In addition, charges to access or use an individual database, such as a website, were previously held subject to the tax in SC Revenue Ruling #89-14 as a "database access transmission."

+An extension of the moratorium was signed by President Bush on December 3, 2004 and extends the ban on the taxation of Internet Access until November 1, 2007.
 In addition, the combination of past Department policies and the Congressional moratorium has created the equivalent of a longstanding administrative policy not to impose the sales and use tax on Internet Access.
-Therefore, the Department will not, at this time, impose the sales and use tax upon Internet Access and will only impose the sales and use tax prospectively on Internet Access if Congress does not re-enact the moratorium and the General Assembly enacts legislation or approves a regulation to impose the sales and use tax upon Internet Access.
+Therefore, the Department will only enforce collection of the sales and use tax after November 1, 2007, on Internet Access if Congress does not extend the moratorium beyond November 1, 2007, and the General Assembly enacts legislation or approves a regulation to impose the sales and use tax upon Internet Access.
 However, charges by a third party to access or use that third party's individual website will continue to be subject to the sales and use tax (e.g. monthly charges to access a sports website).

 LAW AND DISCUSSION: